 What to do

-- avoid Click here (Read more, etc.) link text
+- replace Click here (Read more, etc.) link text with link text that has good predictive value

 - consider using the target page’s title as link text.
 If your site’s page titles are well-chosen, they should make excellent link text.
 Bonus: this probably makes them naturally keyword-rich for search engines, too.